aruljohn/binary-file-parser/README.md

 The goal of this script is to iterate through the records and calculate the amount of credits and debits, among other things.

+To run this script, the command is:

+`python aparser.py`

 The interview question is available publicly on the [Hop Labs Proto webpage](https://www.hoplabs.com/proto)